jtonini/getNode/README.md

 ---

-**Note**: This script is designed for the Richmond University cluster.
+**Note**: This script is designed for the University of Richmond cluster.
 Modify the hostnames and paths as needed for other systems.